“Above all, love each other deeply, because love covers over a multitude of sins.”

 “Matt, I’m not forgiving them!
 You just don’t understand what they’ve done to me!”

 Friend, I know it’s hard.
 I know very well about the feelings you have.
 There have been times in my life when the enemy has convinced me that if I forgive someone who’s hurt me, they’ll just do it again–and they might.
 But that is a risk we have to take as heaven-ready saints.
 No, we don’t want them to hurt us again but we have forgiveness built into us as a reflex.
 Just like we have the reflex of blinking and breathing, we can’t stop forgiving others even if we wanted to.
 Our spirits would never allow us to deny forgiveness.
 An internal battle will continue until we do.
 Our hearts will cry out until the very moment we release them from their debt.
-Peace only happens in our souls when we choose to forgive.
+Peace only happens in our minds when we choose to forgive.

 When you forgive, you are exuding the character of God.
 Again, God is in you.
 He’s meshed together with your spirit (see Colossians 3:3, Romans 6:6, Galatians 2:20, 1 Corinthians 6:19).
 Forgiveness is wise and it cleanses the palate of your soul from sour tastes.
 Forgiveness is an atomic bomb used in spiritual warfare, and we have our finger on the button at all times.